timwfitnum/Validus-MemeGen/README.md

 Chakra-UI made styling and componenet control a lot easier for me and make the project a lot neater.

-SWR broke my fetching done to its bare components and allowed me to handle fetch errors in a more streamlined process.
+SWR broke my fetching down to its bare components and allowed me to handle fetch errors in a more streamlined process.

 The libraries did end up coming at a cost.
 Specifically the Chakra-UI, which made taking a screenshot of the DOM impossible to capture the image tags.
 Fixing this would have completely rearranged my project and I still do not understand the error that was occuring nor how to fix it.
 ## Styling
 The real-time styling of the components, in particular, the overlaying text was very difficult for me.
-The lack of experience with basic css really hendered my abilites at successfully using CSS-in-JS.
+The lack of experience with basic css really hindered my abilites at successfully using CSS-in-JS.
 I especially struggled with positioning for a while until I managed to get the text to start in the appropriate position.

 The next issue, that still aludes me, was correctly styling the text so that the center placement of the text would that starting position.
 But after many attempts at different ways of trying to position and style the text overlay I had no joy.